 - ½ teaspoon punjabi garam masala or regular garam masala powder

-saute the onions till they become light golden.
+- Sauté onions till they become light golden.

-add finely chopped tomatoes and saute them till the oil starts leaving from the sides of the onion-tomato masala.
+- Add finely chopped tomatoes and saute them till the oil starts leaving from the sides of the onion-tomato masala.